ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Introduction

-The paper is organized as follows: Section 2 briefly presents the data generation process, clustering algorithms being used, the proposed ClustRecNet model architecture, and the training process.
-Section 3 describes the experimental setup and discusses the results obtained from experiments with synthetic and real data.
+The paper is organized as follows: Section 2 presents the data generation protocol, clustering algorithms being used, the proposed ClustRecNet architecture, and the training process.
+Section 3 describes the experimental setup and reports results from experiments with synthetic and real data.
 Finally, Section 4 concludes the study, summarizing its key findings and implications.